prasad01dalavi/git-cheat-sheet/README.md

 git branch -D branch_name      # Delete the branch forcefully (when it is not merged so that data will get lost) git branch -v                  # See the last commit of all branches

+# Git Advance
+git stash                      # when want to switch branches, but don’t want to commit what have been working on yet git stash list                 # See list of stored stashes git stash apply <stash name>   # Apply the stash

 ```
 Good Link for Git Concepts: